MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 <!-- ====================================================================== -->
-## Windowed hosting
+## Windowed and Window to Visual hosting

-Windowed hosting can be described as an HWND that stores information.
+In this hosting mode, WebView2 content is hosted directly in a window.
 You can have multiple HWNDs in your app that will each be used as a WebView component to access web content.
-Some of the Output/Input commands are handled for you by the framework you choose; however, you will still need to handle window management.
+The benefit of this is taht some of the Input/Output commands are handled for you by the OS or the framework.
+However, you will still need to handle some window management functionalities.
+Unless specified, all of the information in this section is also true for Window to Visual hosting mode.

 Benefits for Windowed hosting include: